 Recipe substitutions or variations

-Dairy free cream cheese substitutes: Instead of using dairy free cream cheese, swap it out for regular dairy cream cheese if you tolerate it.
+Dairy free cream cheese substitutes: Instead of using dairy free cream cheese, swap it out for regular dairy cream cheese.

-Vegan butter substitutes: For the icing, you can swap out the vegan butter for regular dairy butter if you tolerate it.
+Vegan butter substitutes: For the icing, you can swap out the vegan butter for regular dairy butter.
 If you are using vegan butter, avoid cashew based butters.
 The oil-based butters work best, consistency wise.